-It’s Plastic Free July and whilst we are mostly all against single use plastics, it brought us on to thinking, is there space in the smartphone world for plastic?
+Whilst we are mostly all against single use plastics, it brought us on to thinking, is there space in the smartphone world for plastic?
 Let’s explore.

-Over the years, smartphones gained features like wireless charging and Power Share which meant manufacturers had to move to more signal transmitting materials like glass creating a fragile piece of hardware.
+Over the years, smartphones gained features like wireless charging and Power Share which meant manufacturers had to move to more signal transmitting materials like glass, creating a fragile piece of hardware.
 Packaged with all these smart features and sandwiched between glass parts, smartphones quickly became a premium gadget.

-Phones built with plastic have slowly become less prevalent in the flagship range as manufacturers aim for more premium finish.
+Phones made with plastic have slowly become less prevalent in the flagship range as manufacturers aim for a more premium finish.
 The Samsung Galaxy S5 had a pimpled plastic back and was slammed by review sites, so much so their head of design resigned in shame.
 What followed was the extremely glassy Galaxy S6 Edge, which paved the way for the modern glass smartphone.